Whatever Happened to the RMS Queen Elizabeth, RMS Queen Mary's Sister Ship?

 Problems & Bankruptcy

-Her current birth was temporary.
+The ship's current birth was temporary.
 Her intended future home had yet to be built.
 In the dreams of the owners, a 209 ache super center complete with monorails, tennis courts, and a beach club.
-The Queen Elizabeth would be a 700 room hotel and convention center facility.
-Almost immediately, however, the business venture was plagued with problems.
+The RMS Queen Elizabeth would be a 700 room hotel and convention center facility.
+Almost immediately, however, the business venture was plagued with yet even more problems.

-Where RMS Queen Mary was owned by the City of Long Beach and had multiple sources of substantial funding at its disposal for its conversion and maintenance, Queen Elizabeth was solely privately owned with little funding options.
-RMS Queen Mary's conversion ballooned from $9 million of over $68 million in four years and drew major criticism which sadly stained its reputation for decades after.
-RMS Queen Elizabeth's sketchy owners began to cut corners while the ship's permanent home was being built.
+Where RMS Queen Mary was, and still is, owned by the City of Long Beach and had multiple sources of substantial funding at its disposal for its conversion and maintenance, RMS Queen Elizabeth was strictly privately owned with very few funding options.
+RMS Queen Mary's conversion ballooned from $9 million of over $68 million in four years as unexpected costs and setbacks arose while converting the 34-year-old vessel into a hotel.
+This drew major criticism and outcry which sadly stained its reputation for decades after.
+Faced with a near identical prospect, RMS Queen Elizabeth's sketchy owners began to cut corners while the ship's permanent home was being built.

 In 1969, the ship was officially opened to the general public for tours.
 Self guided, the tours took visitors to nearly all major rooms and ended in the cabin class restaurant now converted into a huge souvenir shop.
 Despite 2,000 visitors a day, Queen Corporation's money problems only grew worse.

-RMS Queen Mary had her internal power plant and boilers removed and her water, sewage and electrical systems tapped into the city's grids.
+RMS Queen Mary had her internal power plant and boilers removed during conversion, her water, sewage and electrical systems tapped directly into the city's.
 No longer able to generate her own power, she was officially reclassified as a building and no longer under the care of a crew nor seaworthy.
-RMS Queen Elizabeth was still a seaworthy vessel, generating her own power from her own steam boilers by a Cunard skeleton crew of more than one hundred members even though she was officially retired.
-The inefficient reputation that ended her career in the first place was now bleeding her owners dry before her conversion could even begin.
+RMS Queen Elizabeth was still a seaworthy vessel even though she was officially retired.
+She was still generating her own power from her own steam boilers and maintained by her own Cunard skeleton crew of more than one hundred.
+The inefficient fuel burning reputation that ended her career in the first place was now bleeding her owners dry before her conversion could even begin.

-Meanwhile Cunard had its own troubles in 1969.
-Engine trouble with RMS Queen Elizabeth's direct replacement, the Queen Mary 2 aka QE2, left the Line little choice but to sell its portion of the RMS Queen Elizabeth to the highest bidder and recoup its mounting losses.
-Several bidders came and went without a sale and Cunard threatened to sail the ship back to Southhampton for scrapping.
-The other partners still believed the ship profitable.
+Meanwhile Cunard, the majority owner, had its own troubles in 1969.
+Engine trouble with RMS Queen Elizabeth's direct replacement, the brand new Queen Elizabeth 2 (QE2), left the Line little choice but to sell its portion of the RMS Queen Elizabeth to the highest bidder and recoup its mounting losses.
+Several bidders came and went without a sale and Cunard threatened to repossess and sail the ship back to Southhampton for scrapping if the partners didn't buy them out.
+The partners still believed the ship profitable.
 Armed with additional investors and funds, they reorganized the company into Queen Ltd. and purchased Cunard's portion for $8.6 million.
 RMS Queen Elizabeth had finally left Cunard's ownership, 29 years after she was built.

-Eleven days later the Port Everglades Fire Chief made a surprise inspection of the RMS Queen Elizabeth during one of her public tour days.
-There he found almost 2,000 tourists wandering nearly every deck of the ship unsupervised.
+Eleven days after that, the Port Everglades Fire Chief made a surprise inspection of the RMS Queen Elizabeth during one of her public tour days.
+There he found over 2,000 tourists wandering nearly every deck of the ship unsupervised.
 When he asked staff members about fire prevention and evacuation procedures, he found there were none in place.
-RMS Queen Elizabeth was declared an extreme fire hazard and ordered closed until Queen Ltd. created safety procedures for tourists and addressed a total lack of fire safety.
+RMS Queen Elizabeth was henceforth declared an extreme fire hazard and ordered closed indefinitely until Queen Ltd. created safety procedures for tourists and addressed a total lack of fire safety.

 Chinese millionaire C.Y.
 Tung got wind of the RMS Queen Elizabeth's auction and purchased the ship for just over $3 million.
 His plan was to convert the ship into a floating university.
 Upon purchasing the ship, Tung renamed her the Seawise University and began making preparations to sail her to Hong Kong.